PySiLK - Silk in Python

 end_date

 if given, should be either a string in the format YYYY/MM/DD[:HH], a date object, a datetime object (which will be used to the precision of one hour), or a time object (which is used for the given hour on the current date).
-If not given, defaults to start_date. end_date cannot be used without a start_date.
+If not given, defaults to start_date.
+The end_date cannot be specified without a start_date.

 data_rootdir